kevenewe/PH_EmployeeDB/README.md

 ## Total number of retiring employees eligible for the mentorship program

 There are currently 1549 employees that would quality to be mentors in the mentorship program.
-Th following is a list of these employees sorted by the employee number. [mentorship_eligibilty.csv](https://github.com/kevenewe/PH_EmployeeDB/files/10278674/mentorship_eligibilty.csv)
+The following is a list of these employees sorted by the employee number. [mentorship_eligibilty.csv](https://github.com/kevenewe/PH_EmployeeDB/files/10278674/mentorship_eligibilty.csv)